ashleydavis/react-typescript-template/README.md

     cd client
     npm run build

+To compile just with TypeScript (either client or server)

+    npx tsc

-## Run (revise this)
+## Run the client (revise this)

 Install live-server globally (or use another web server):

     npm install -g live-server

-From the same directory as the repo start live-server:
+From the same directory as the client start live-server:

+    cd client
     live-server

 A browser is opened and navigated automatically to your template React app.

+## Run client and server (revise this)

+Just run index.js

+    ts-node index.js

+Or

+    npm start

 ## Deploy to Azure